Interstitial Cystitis Diet: What To Eat & What To Avoid

 It’s important to read food labels carefully, particularly for additives and ingredients like artificial sweeteners, which frequently sneak into foods like salad dressings and low-calorie desserts.

-While the list above can aggravate symptoms of interstitial cystitis, some foods can improve them.
+While the list above can aggravate symptoms of interstitial cystitis, some anti-inflammatory foods can improve them.
 It’s often harder for IC patients to tell which foods positively affect their symptoms, but a few foods are consistently used to promote bladder health.

 The best diet to promote bladder health and improve IC symptoms will include: